Updated: May 25

 Litter exam at 7.5 weeks of age

 Your presence is still required during family get-togethers, vacations, and holidays.
 If you cannot be present, you are required to hire someone to complete your daily duties.
 I am available for hire for a measly $10/hour.
-I work 12 hour days, but I will only charge you for 8 hours.
-Just keep in mind if you do not wish to hire me, you will probably need to pay someone else much more than this in order to motivate them to pick up poop all day long, among other tasks, on a holiday.
+I work 12-hour days, but I will only charge you for 8 hours.
+Just keep in mind if you do not wish to hire me, you will probably need to pay someone else much more than this to motivate them to pick up poop all day long, among other tasks, on a holiday.

 Don't feel ready to "do this yourself?"

 If you haven't done the math yet, I'll do it for you.
-For one litter of puppies, in addition to the actual costs outlined in the deposit section, I spend approximately 720 hours of my time (time that cannot be spent earning income to live off of at another job) to raise one litter of puppies.
+For one litter of puppies, in addition to the actual costs outlined in the deposit section, I spend approximately 720 hours of my time (time that cannot be spent earning income to live off of at another job) on raising one litter of puppies.
 If I were to charge $10 an hour for my time, this would make purchasing one of my puppies completely unaffordable.

 So, to better serve my families, I also offer an "All Inclusive" puppy purchasing option!

 You can adopt your puppy for the flat rate of $2250--no deposit, no daily tasks, and chores...
 You sit back and let me do all of the work for you!

 Spoiler alert!
 I'm not offering a "DIY Package" for your puppy.
 I would never offer something like this...
 I'm way too much of a control freak.